AppDaemon/appdaemon/docs/APPGUIDE.rst

 response to be sent back to Amazon, to describe the spoken response and card for Alexa.

-Here is a sample Alexa App that can be extended for whatever intents you want to configure.
+Here is a sample of an Alexa App that can be extended for whatever intents you want to configure.

 .. code:: python